Not Safe

 If Your Dog Ate This

-Call vet if large amount consumed.
+Monitor for hemolytic anemia symptoms over 1-5 days.
+Call vet if significant amount consumed.

 What to Avoid